kowainik/life-sync/README.md

 3. Git configuration.

 And much more!
-But sometimes you start working from a new fresh machine without your settings, like in these situations:
+But sometimes you start working from a new fresh machine without havig your settings within touch, like in these situations:

 1. You bought a new PC or laptop.
 2. You might reinstall your system on your working machine.